Gas Cultivator Buyers Guide

 Plus, they have no battery to charge and no cord to tether you in place.

-Gas-powered cultivators come with a number of features to make your gardening chores more convenient.
+Gas-powered cultivators come with several features to make your gardening chores more convenient.
 However, the biggest detail for you to consider is the type of engine your cultivator uses.

 So, which is better for you: a 2-cycle cultivator or a 4-cycle cultivator?